DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 3. Move the two wires we just disconnected from the motor shield and connect one to each of the "Motor1" screw terminals of the IRF3205 board.
 TODO: Add image.

-4. NOTE: It is important that the phase of the signal to your PROG and MAIN tracks are the same if you are ever going to use the ``<1 JOIN>`` command to make both tracks a MAIN when the PROG track is not in use, or if you are going to use the "Driveaway" feature.
+4. NOTE: It is important that the phase of the signal to your PROG and MAIN tracks are the same if you are ever going to use the ``<1 JOIN>`` command to make both tracks a MAIN when the PROG track is not in use, or if you are going to use the "DriveAway" feature.
 For more detail, see :ref:`advanced-setup/supported-motorboards/IRF3205-motor-board-setup:Keeping your tracks in phase` below.

 5. Use the following diagrams to connect pins from the Arduino Mega to the IRF3205.
 "CS" in the table means "Current Sense":